Junk Yard Band: Recording career

-DefJam released the band's song "Sardines" as a single in 1986.
-The song received considerable airplay, and the band embarked on a tour of the United States as an opening act for acts such as Guy, Salt-n-Pepa, Tupac Shakur, The Roots, and labelmates Beastie Boys and Slayer.
+Def Jam released the band's song "Sardines" as a single in 1986.
+The song received considerable airplay, and the band embarked on a tour of the United States as an opening act for acts such as Guy, Salt-n-Pepa, Tupac Shakur, and labelmates Beastie Boys and Slayer.
 No longer viewed simply as a novelty act, the group performed at such prestigious venues as the Kennedy Center and the Apollo Theater.

-The group signed with Street Records, a Motown Records subsidiary, in 1992.
+The group signed with Street Records, in 1992.